jnozzi/cocoadev.com/markdown/FinddevPathForUSB.md

     // We are interested in all USB Devices (as opposed to USB interfaces).
 The Common Class Specification
     // tells us that we need to specify the idVendor, idProduct, and bcdDevice fields, or, if we're not interested
     // in particular bcdDevices, just the idVendor and idProduct.
 Note that if we were trying to match an
-    // General/IOUSBInterface, we would need to set more values in the matching dictionary (e.g. idVendor, idProduct,
+    // IOUSBInterface, we would need to set more values in the matching dictionary (e.g. idVendor, idProduct,
     // bInterfaceNumber and bConfigurationValue.
     //

-    // Create a General/CFNumber for the idVendor and set the value in the dictionary numberRef = General/CFNumberCreate(kCFAllocatorDefault, kCFNumberSInt32Type, &usbVendor);
+    // Create a CFNumber for the idVendor and set the value in the dictionary numberRef = CFNumberCreate(kCFAllocatorDefault, kCFNumberSInt32Type, &usbVendor);
-    General/CFDictionarySetValue(matchingDict,
+    CFDictionarySetValue(matchingDict,
                          CFSTR(kUSBVendorID),
                          numberRef);
-    General/CFRelease(numberRef);
+    CFRelease(numberRef);

-    //Create a General/CFNumber for the idProduct and set the value in the dictionary numberRef = General/CFNumberCreate(kCFAllocatorDefault, kCFNumberSInt32Type, &usbProduct);
+    //Create a CFNumber for the idProduct and set the value in the dictionary numberRef = CFNumberCreate(kCFAllocatorDefault, kCFNumberSInt32Type, &usbProduct);
-    General/CFDictionarySetValue(matchingDict,
+    CFDictionarySetValue(matchingDict,
                          CFSTR(kUSBProductID),
                          numberRef);
-    General/CFRelease(numberRef);
+    CFRelease(numberRef);
     numberRef = 0;

     // Create a notification port and add its run loop event source to our run loop
     // This is how async notifications get set up.

-    gNotifyPort = General/IONotificationPortCreate(masterPort);
+    gNotifyPort = IONotificationPortCreate(masterPort);
-    runLoopSource = General/IONotificationPortGetRunLoopSource(gNotifyPort);
+    runLoopSource = IONotificationPortGetRunLoopSource(gNotifyPort);

-    gRunLoop = General/CFRunLoopGetCurrent();
+    gRunLoop = CFRunLoopGetCurrent();
-    General/CFRunLoopAddSource(gRunLoop, runLoopSource, kCFRunLoopDefaultMode);
+    CFRunLoopAddSource(gRunLoop, runLoopSource, kCFRunLoopDefaultMode);

-    // Now set up a notification to be called when a device is first matched by I/O Kit. kr = General/IOServiceAddMatchingNotification(gNotifyPort,			// notifyPort
+    // Now set up a notification to be called when a device is first matched by I/O Kit. kr = IOServiceAddMatchingNotification(gNotifyPort,			// notifyPort
                                           kIOFirstMatchNotification,	// notificationType
                                           matchingDict,			// matching
-                                          General/DeviceAdded,			// callback
+                                          DeviceAdded,			// callback
                                           NULL,				// refCon
                                           &gAddedIter			// notification
                                           );